The trailer for this feature film

-Set in inner-city Auckland's Polynesian churches, hip hop clubs, suburban sleep-outs and basketball courts, it's a boys' story: lovable ratbags getting into trouble together, telling dirty jokes, getting drunk, causing trouble, nursing hangovers and generally avoiding responsibility ... in other words they're PI Peter Pans.
+Set in inner city Auckland's Polynesian churches, hip hop clubs, suburban sleep-outs and basketball courts, it's a boys' story: lovable ratbags get into trouble together, tell dirty jokes, get drunk, cause trouble, nurse hangovers and generally avoid responsibility ... in other words they're PI Peter Pans.

-Despite their self-professed ability to pull women, it's their inability to get them to stick around that they are desperately trying to fix and this provides the set-up for the film's humour.
+Despite a self-professed ability to pull women, it's their inability to get them to stick around that they are desperately trying to fix, and this provides the set-up for the film's humour.

 Albert: "Et tu, Brutus?"